Verbal Disclosure Data Breach Compensation Claims

 There are several bodies of legislation in the UK, that apply to data privacy and security.
 Firstly, the UK General Data Protection Regulation (UK GDPR) and also, the Data Protection Act 2018 2018 (DPA).
 It is the role of the Information Commissioner’s Office (ICO) to administer compliance with these data regulations.

 These data security laws aim to give you, the data subject, more rights over how your personal information is processed.
-They also apply stringent rules to organisations i.e. data controllers that handle personal data.
+They also apply stringent rules to organisations that handle sensitive personal data.
 If these laws are not adhered to and you suffer a data breach to your personal information you could be eligible to make a claim if you can show how you suffered as a consequence

 Protected Data